Rolands-Laucis/Pauca/readme.md

 I am creating this for fun and because i could not find something similar to this.
 Rather i found alot of specific s2s transpilers and a general purpose transpiler that is programmable, but it has to do with scripting the inner workings of the transpiler.
 The Marble way is to define patterns of syntax.

+### Links, resources relating to Marble

+* [A higher level abstract regex compiler](https://github.com/Ruminat/Asq-Server).
+It lets you define regex patterns with more readable syntax, specifically for csv table and such parsing.
+* [General purpose scriptable transpiler for many languages](https://awesomeopensource.com/project/jarble/transpiler).
+Has support for many languages and lets you script addons to the engine.

 ### Name

 The name "Marble" comes from the english word for a stone-like material, that is often used for sculpting sculptures.
 The act of building complex structures from a simple piece of stone.
 "Faber est suae quisque fortunae." - Every man is the artisan of his own fortune.
 And so is every great sculptor the picker of his marble.